The use of the SRA’s digital badge as mandated by the SRA is illegal under data protection law, primarily because of a consent issue.

 "At no point, does Yoshki access, record or store any additional data such as IP addresses, page navigation behaviour, etc."

-Our understanding is that this information is made available as part of the URL link to Yoshki and therefore personal data is processed.
+Our understanding is that this information is made available as part of the URL link to Yoshki and therefore personal data is processed under the GDPR.
+What it does after the event is irrelevant.

 It would seem that Yoshki is reselling and implementing software provided by Google under its Analytics brand.
 The SRA, when challenged about this, was of the view that Google as a company processes personal data lawfully.
 The SRA has been provided with a recent sample of reports detailing actions, fines and judgements granted against Google for breaches of privacy and data protection laws.